Placements are coming.

 Lesson 4: “A Fortnight Ago I Had No Army.
 A Year Ago, No Dragons”

 Things weren’t always so bad in Westeros.
 For 300 years the seven kingdoms enjoyed relative peace with a member of the Targaryen dynasty sitting atop the Iron Throne.
 That all changes when Aerys Targaryen, aka the Mad King, is stabbed in the back by his own King’s guard, Jamie Lannister, killing him and effectively ending the Targaryen rule.
 With the Mad King defeated, Robert Baratheon is sworn in as the new king.
 All surviving relatives of the Mad King are killed, except for two who escape: Viserys and his sister Daenerys.
+Their reputation in tatters and with no supporters left in Westeros; the Targaryens do something nobody else had ever done and they turn their attention east to the distant continent of Essos.

 While most in Westeros view the people of Essos as mindless savages, Daenerys Targaryen comes to realize the tremendous opportunity an untapped talent pool presents.
 She arrives in Essos with nothing to her name, and when she returns to Westeros she does so with three dragons and the largest army of supporters the seven kingdoms have ever seen.

 The Lesson: Creative pragmatism can be a key differentiator between those who succeed and those who falter.
 Recruiting fortunes are constantly in flux and the best recruiters are always prepared for the worst.
 Seeking out new partners, leveraging relationships, and exploring new innovations — even those completely out of your comfort zone — will ensure that you are prepared to perform when the opportunity presents itself.
 Don’t be afraid to try new things, even if you or others aren’t convinced it will work.
 You never know if something may come up down the road where it would be a pragmatic solution.
 Be aware of what your competition is and isn’t doing – adding the things they aren’t doing to your arsenal will give you an inherent edge.
 Learn how to engage, utilize, and leverage the advantages of outsourced or offshore resources in the right situations and you’ll find yourself ready to tackle any situation that arises.
+The fact is that if you’re not using all the tools and resources available to you to succeed, your competitors will outpace you quickly.
+If you can’t figure out how to leverage those things properly then you’re already at a disadvantage.
+When the time comes the most pragmatic and prepared among us will be the ones to outlast those too timid to embrace more innovative approaches.

 In the Game of Recruiting, You Place or You…(you know)